orb-community/orb/CONTRIBUTING.md

 * If an issue is closed by a commit, reference the relevant PR or commit when closing.
-* If an issue is closed by NS1 for any reason, you should expect us to include a reason for it.
+* If an issue is closed by NetboxLabs for any reason, you should expect us to include a reason for it.
 * If the fix does not work or is incomplete, you are welcome to re-open or recreate the issue.
 When doing so, it's important to be clear about why the